loganmc10/openshift-edge-installer/README.md

 ## Notes
 * Connected and disconnected/mirrored installations are both supported.
-* Only baremetal installations are supported.
+* Only baremetal installations are supported for the spoke.
+The hub can be any platform.